JonKing93/pfdf/docs/api/data/usgs/tnm/nhd.rst

             download(huc)

         Downloads the data bundle for a HU4 or HU8 code to the local filesystem.
 Raises an error if a matching HUC cannot be found.
-By default, downloads a Shapefile data bundle into a folder named ``huc4-<code>`` or ``huc8-<code>`` in the current directory, but see below for other path options.
+By default, downloads a Shapefile data bundle into a folder named ``huc4-<code>`` or ``huc8-<code>`` in the current directory, but refer below for other path options.
 Note that ``huc`` should be a string representing a HUC, rather than an int.
 This is to preserve leading zeros in the HUC.
 Returns the path to the downloaded data folder as output.

     .. dropdown:: File Path